shred/acme4j/src/site/markdown/usage/session.md

 However the `Session` the object is bound with is _not_ serialized!
 This is because the `Session` object contains a copy of your private key.
 Not serializing it prevents that you unintentionally reveal your private key in a place with lowered access restrictions.

 This means that a deserialized object is not bound to a `Session` yet.
 It is required to rebind it to a `Session`, by invoking its `rebind()` method.

+Serialization is only meant for short term storage at runtime, not for long term persistence.
+Do not share serialized data between different versions of _acme4j_.